hvanjerdz/archmoured/docs/index.md

 The recently created subvolumes must me mounted.

-There are several options specified.
+There are several options specified:

 - ```noatime```: fully disables writing file access times to the drive every time you read a file.